Chapter 7: The Research Question

 The hardest part of research isn’t analyzing data or writing the final report.
 It’s asking the right question.

 This seems counterintuitive.
-Students arrive to research methods courses assuming the challenge will be statistical tests or coding schemes—technical skills they haven’t yet learned.
+Students arrive at research methods courses assuming the challenge will be statistical tests or coding schemes, technical skills they haven’t yet learned.
 But most students can learn to run a chi-square test or code qualitative data with practice.
 What’s harder is the intellectual work that precedes analysis: formulating a question that’s specific enough to answer, broad enough to matter, and grounded enough in existing knowledge to avoid reinventing the wheel.

 A weak research question dooms the entire project.
 You can have perfect data, sophisticated methods, and rigorous analysis, but if the question itself is vague, unanswerable, or trivial, the study contributes nothing.